 I am not just talking about how corporations, bankers, and the other sets of people who make up the elite of rich or powerful influence and control politicians for their own ends.
 Or the fact that the global economy is governed by the rich for the rich.
 Or that a particular party ignores the will of the people once in Government.

-I am talking about the fact voting once every few years to decide who is going to tell you what to do is not democratic.
+bout the fact voting once every few years to decide who is going to tell you what to do

 Democracy is about rule by the people.
 Direct democracy is about being involved in the decisions that affect you and your community.